unrealwork/atsd-use-cases/tutorials/workshop/technical-writing.md

 ## Present Tense

-* Do not use "will" and "was".
+* Do not use "will", "was", "were", "had".
 Write in the present tense.

 ## Blacklisted Words